What is the Treatment for Yeast Infection?

 Your best bet is to go to see your doctor and have your vaginal secretions tested.
-Another thing you can do is to buy a vaginal pH test to determine what kind of infection you’re suffering from.
+Another thing you can do is to order a vaginal health test to determine what kind of infection you’re suffering from.

 Once you’ve recovered, you should introduce small changes in your lifestyle to make sure that a yeast infection doesn’t come back.
 If you want to learn more, check my tips on preventing vaginal yeast infections.

 I’d love to hear your stories.
 What’s the best way to treat a yeast infection based on your experiences?
 Please share your stories, tips, and questions in the comment section below.